STAT540-UBC-2023/analysis-assignment-cindyzhangxy/analysis_assignment.md

 There are lots of discrepancies between my and this paper’s DE results.

-1)The original paper adjusted for uninfected samples by subtracting counts rather than including infection status as a covariate as in my analysis
+1)  The original paper adjusted for uninfected samples by subtracting counts rather than including infection status as a covariate as in my analysis

-2)The paper treated hpi as a categorical variable and reported DE genes for each time point separately, while we considered hpi a continuous variable
+2)  The paper treated hpi as a categorical variable and reported DE genes for each time point separately, while we considered hpi a continuous variable

 3)  The original paper included Batch as a covariate but I did not in this analysis